 You’ll have the opportunity to engage in a specific collaboration with a related course or an external partner.
 Alternatively, you might undertake a work placement.

 Summer and Autumn, Terms 3 and 4

-You will take the knowledge, skills and experience gained on the course and bring these together in the production of a self-directed longer form project and associated thesis.
+You’ll bring together the knowledge, skills and experience gained on the course to produce a self-directed, collaborative project and associated critical investigation.

 If, during the course of your studies, you are unable to continue and you decide to exit the course, you may get one of these two possible exit awards:

 - A Postgraduate Certificate will be awarded on successful completion of the first 60 credits.

 - A Postgraduate Diploma will be awarded on successful completion of the first 120 credits.